-Our course work examines a wide range of subjects such as:
+Our course work examines a wide range of subjects, such as:

-Our faculty members are internationally recognized scholars, seasoned media professionals and award-winning documentary filmmakers.
-Their books are used in university courses throughout the world, and faculty-produced films and television programs have aired on network television and at international media festivals.
+Our faculty members are internationally recognized scholars, seasoned media professionals and award-winning documentary producers.
+Their books are used in university courses throughout the world, and faculty-produced films and programs have aired on network television and at international media festivals.

 Scholarships are available to eligible students who need financial assistance while pursuing their undergraduate degree.

-While meeting departmental requirements, you will be classified as a pre-major in Converged Broadcast Media.
-To be eligible for major status, you will need to complete at least 42 hours of course work, including a list of required pre-major courses, with at least a 2.75 UNT GPA.
+You'll be classified as a pre-major in Converged Broadcast Media while meeting departmental requirements.
+To be eligible for major status, you'll need to complete at least 42 credit hours of course work, including a list of required pre-major courses, with at least a 2.75 UNT GPA.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For more details, visit www.unt.edu/credit.

-If youíre attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT.
+Each year, 3,800 students transfer to UNT.